 What is your PhD dissertation about?

-How did you conduct your research project?
+How did you go about conducting your research?